-Davido’s Next Album will be Released in September! — Nigeria Today
+Davido’s next album will be released in September! — Nigeria Today

-Superstar singer and DMW boss Davido has revealed that his next album will be released in September.
+Davido has revealed release date for his next album, which is going to be in September.

-Davido made this know while receiving his award as the Artiste of the Year at the just concluded The Headies awards 2018.
-All of 2017 to date has been a successful period for the singer who’s being soaring from one hit to another.
+He made this known while receiving his award as the Artiste of the Year at the just concluded Headies Awards 2018.

 He said this why he’s blessed, and challenged other artistes to “lift others up” because that is his secret to success.

-The post Davido’s Next Album will be Released in September! appeared first on BellaNaija – Nigeria breaking & top news to the World 24/7.
-Read Today.
+The post Davido’s next album will be released in September! appeared first on INFORMATION NIGERIA.

 Learn how to make money online.
 Click here